-- (a) The Chairman of the Audit Committee shall engage on a continuous basis with senior management, such as the Chief Executive Officer, Chief Financial Officer, Head of Internal Audit and External Auditors in order to be kept informed of matters affecting the Company. - (b) In addition, the AC should also:- - (i) review: - the accuracy and adequacy of the Chairman's statement in the Directors' report, corporate governance disclosures, interim financial reports and preliminary announcements in relation to the preparation of financial statements;

-- circumstances justifying such departure are sufficiently explained; and - all representation letters signed by the Management, and be satisfied that the information provided is complete and appropriate. - (ii) review and update the Board on all related-party transactions and conflicts of interest situations that may arise within the Company including any transaction, procedure or conduct that raises questions of directors and management integrity; - (iii) ensure that the Company complies with the requirement of publishing the accounts as specified by the BNM; - (iv) ensure that the Company's accounts are prepared in a timely and accurate manner for regulatory, management and general reporting purposes, with regular reviews carried out on the adequacy of provisions made; - (v) ensure that supervisory issues raised by BNM are resolved in a timely manner: - (vi) be responsible for any other functions as may be determined by the Board and reflected in its terms of reference; - (vii) review third-party opinions on the design and effectiveness of the Company's internal control framework; - (viii) monitor compliance with the Board's Conflicts of Interest Policy; - (ix) To ensure effective exchange of information with the Risk Management and Compliance Committee so as to enable effective coverage of all risks, including emerging risk issues that could have an impact on the Company's risk appetite and business plans.
+- (a) The Chairman of the Audit Committee shall engage on a continuous basis with senior management, such as the Chief Executive Officer, Chief Financial Officer, Head of Internal Audit and External Auditors in order to be kept informed of matters affecting the Company. - (b) In addition, the AC should also:- - (i) review: - the accuracy and adequacy of the Chairman's statement in the Directors' report, corporate governance disclosures, interim financial reports and preliminary announcements in relation to the preparation of financial statements; - the corporate governance disclosures made in the director's report pursuant to the requirement in BNM/RH/PD 029-9 Corporate Governance and be satisfied that any departure from such requirements and the circumstances justifying such departure are sufficiently explained; and - all representation letters signed by the Management, and be satisfied that the information provided is complete and appropriate. - (ii) review and update the Board on all related-party transactions and conflicts of interest situations that may arise within the Company including any transaction, procedure or conduct that raises questions of directors and management integrity; - (iii) ensure that the Company complies with the requirement of publishing the accounts as specified by the BNM; - (iv) ensure that the Company's accounts are prepared in a timely and accurate manner for regulatory, management and general reporting purposes, with regular reviews carried out on the adequacy of provisions made: - (v) ensure that supervisory issues raised by BNM are resolved in a timely manner; - (vi) be responsible for any other functions as may be determined by the Board and reflected in its terms of reference; - (vii) review third-party opinions on the design and effectiveness of the Company's internal control framework; - (viii) monitor compliance with the Board's Conflicts of Interest Policy; - (ix) To ensure effective exchange of information with the Risk Management and Compliance Committee so as to enable effective coverage of all risks, including emerging risk issues that could have an impact on the Company's risk appetite and business plans.

 - (a) The AC should have the authority to investigate any matter within its terms of reference and should have unlimited access to all information and documents relevant to its activities, to the internal and external auditors, and to employees and agents of the Company. - (b) The AC should be kept regularly updated on audit matters and be notified immediately of any fraud and significant irregularities or internal control deficiencies discovered by Management or internal audit department.
-Fraud and irregularities discovered by Management should be referred to the internal audit department for investigation.

-(d) The AC shall have adequate resources to perform its duties and discharge its responsibilities and should be authorized to obtain independent professional advice as considered necessary.
+Fraud and irregularities discovered by Management should be referred to the internal audit department for investigation. - (c) The AC should have access to copies of audit reports (including interim financial audits) on a timely basis and should be kept regularly informed of corrective actions arising from internal and external audit findings. - (d) The AC shall have adequate resources to perform its duties and discharge its responsibilities and should be authorized to obtain independent professional advice as considered necessary.